A Self-Drive Day Tour of Niue’s West Coast

 The northwest coast of Niue arguably has the most natural attractions so save plenty of time to explore this part of the island.

 Just north of Makefu is the entrance to Avaiki Cave Sea Track.
 This cave with a sheltered swimming pool is best visited at low tide.
-Drive a little further north and you’ll reach the entrance to the dramatic formations of Palaha Cave.
+Drive a little further north and you’ll reach the entrance to the dramatic formations of Palaha Cave, accessible at any tide.

-A few hundred metres further north is the small settlement of Tuapa and the Hio Cafe where you can grab a bite to eat or take the long staircase down to Hio Beach.
+A few hundred metres further north is the small settlement of Tuapa and the Hio Cafe where you can grab a bite to eat, providing it is open, or take the long staircase down to Hio Beach.
 Swimming here is best done 30 minutes before low tide or 30 minutes after.

-Approximately 1km (0.6 miles) north of the Hio Cafe is the Limu Pools, one of Niue’s most popular swimming spots.
+Approximately 1 km (0.6 mi) north of the Hio Cafe is the Limu Pools, one of Niue’s most popular swimming spots.
 The water is shallow at low tide (great for kids), but most prefer to swim at the half-to-full incoming tide.

 Once you reach Hikutavake, park up on the grassy area before the coastal road turns inland to find three different sea tracks.
 The Hikutavake Sea Track offers some fantastic snorkelling pools 30 minutes before or after low tide.
 Alternatively, the track to the Matapa Chasm not only takes you to an impressive chasm but an enjoyable snorkelling spot no matter what the tide is doing.